zrythm/zrythm/README.md

 Zrythm is a digital audio workstation designed to be featureful and easy to use.
-It offers intuitive editing workflows with flexible tools and specialized interfaces, limitless automation capabilities, powerful mixing tools, chord assistance and support for various plugin and file formats.
+It offers streamlined editing workflows with flexible tools, limitless automation capabilities, powerful mixing features, chord assistance and support for various plugin and file formats.

 Zrythm is
 [free software](https://www.gnu.org/philosophy/free-sw.html)